 - 2. The school is open from 8:30 AM to 5:00 PM for day Future Professionals, and 5:00 PM to 10:00 PM for night Future Professionals. - 3.
 The Future Professional must attend school according to the schedule in the Future Professional's enrollment agreement.
 All programs require continuous attendance. - 4.
 Future Professionals must be on time, as tardiness inhibits the learning process.
 Future Professionals who are late for any class must be accompanied into the classroom by a Learning Leader.
 Future Professionals are never excused from mandatory theory classes to work in the clinic classroom. - 5.
 Attendance Expectation Generally: Future Professionals must maintain a 100% attendance average each month in order to complete the program by the expected/calculated completion date.
 The school attendance policy requires 80% to maintain satisfactory progress.
-Falling below this number means that the Future Professional may receive a coaching on the advisory form for their attendance. - The following are mandatory attendance days: Cosmetology Adaptive Future Professionals may not miss Monday or Wednesday.
-Creative Future Professionals on Monday Friday schedule may not miss Thursday or Friday.
+Falling below this number means that the Future Professional may receive a coaching on the advisory form for their attendance. - 6.
+The following are mandatory attendance days:

+Cosmetology Adaptive Future Professionals may not miss Monday or Wednesday.

+Creative Future Professionals on Monday - Friday schedule may not miss Thursday or Friday.

 Creative Future Professionals on 3-day schedule may not miss Wednesday or Thursday.

 Cosmetology Night Future Professionals may not miss Thursday.

 Skin Adaptive day Future Professionals may not miss Monday.

+Skin Adaptive day Future Professionals may not miss Monday.

 Skin Creative day Future Professionals may not miss Thursday.

 Skin Adaptive night Future Professionals may not miss Monday.

-Skin Adaptive night Future Professionals may not miss Monday.
-Skin Creative night Future Professionals may not miss Monday.
-Skin Creative night Future Professionals may not miss Monday.
+Skin Creative night Future professionals may not miss Thursday.